-Once completed your mobility period in the UHU, you will receive your Transcript of Records (marks) via email to your home International Office.
+Once completed your mobility period in the UHU, you will receive your Transcript of Records (marks) via email to you and your home International Office.

 The European Commission has developed the European Credit Transfer System (ECTS) to help students make the most of their studies abroad.
 This system is a way of measuring and comparing learning achievements and transferring them from one institution to another.
 Likewise, it helps higher education institutions to enhance their co-operation with other institutions by improving access to information on foreign curricula and providing common procedures for academic recognition.

 ECTS credits are a value allocated to modules to describe the student workload required to complete them.
 They reflect the quantity of work each course requires in relation to the total quantity of work required to complete a full year of academic study at the institution, that is, lectures, practical work, seminars, private work – in the laboratory, library or at home – and examinations or other assessment activities.